History of Denver: The Progressive Era

 The Progressive Era brought an Efficiency Movement typified in 1902 when the city and Denver County were made coextensive.
 In 1904 Robert W. Speer was elected mayor and initiated several projects that added new landmarks, updated existing facilities, or improved the city's landscape including the City Auditorium, the Civic Center and the Denver Museum of Nature and Science.
 City leaders went to Washington D.C. and after assuring the politicians there that Denver was no longer a frontier town, secured the first major party convention in a western state, the 1908 Democratic National Convention.

 Progressive politics also played a role in the purchase of the private Denver Union Water Company by the city.
 Citizens complained of high rates on the natural necessity of water.
 The owners and directors of the company, such as Walter Cheesman and David Moffat were open to the idea of sale, but a price could not be agreed upon.
 The debate and court cases dragged on for years past the deaths of Cheesman in 1907 and Moffat in 1911.
-A price of nearly $14 million dollars was finally agreed upon and Denver voters passed a bond measure in November 1918 to purchase the company's assets to form Denver Water.
+A price of nearly $14 million was finally agreed upon and Denver voters passed a bond measure in November 1918 to purchase the company's assets to form Denver Water.

 Denver pioneered the juvenile court movement under Judge Ben Lindsey, who gained national fame for his efforts.
 Through his efforts, an act was passed creating a juvenile court in Denver which represented an important advance in relation of the law to children.
 In 1914, Emily Griffith, a Denver school teacher, opened the Opportunity School which featured language and vocational instruction as both day classes and night classes so that non traditional learners would have the opportunity for self-improvement.
 Also during this period Denver's park system was expanded and land in the mountains was acquired for a future mountain park system.
 Cattle pens began to spring up around the existing railroad depots as farmers began shipping their livestock to the existing meat-packing industry in Kansas City and Chicago.
 Local ranchers wanted to concentrate on raising cattle rather than the logistics of shipping them east and in 1906 the first National Western Stock Show was held which quickly became the preeminent livestock show in the region.
 These events helped raise the national profile of Denver and live up to its nickname, the "Queen City of the Plains."